 - Simple Setup

-Above illustrated key points are the most important factors that you need to keep in mind while choosing your WordPress hosting.
-Analyze your all needs before purchasing WordPress hosting that can save your hundreds of dollar.
+The above illustrated key points are the most important factors that you need to keep in mind while choosing your WordPress hosting.
+Analyze your all needs before purchasing WordPress hosting that can save you hundreds of dollars.

 Analyzing your WordPress hosting plan

 As we have represented above, there are different kinds of web hosting options available like: Free, Dedicated, VPS, Shared, and Managed.
-Let us have a look at each of these options which are to analyze and determine which is the best solution for you.
+Let’s have a look at each of these options which are to analyze and determine which is the best solution for you.

 Free WordPress hosting

 There are many free web hosting available in the sector you are working on.
 But almost each of them has some sort of catch out on all the WordPress hosting.
 However, you can analyze and find out the free WordPress hosting which is being offered in online forums.